Zenika/OZKOUR/ozkour-back/README.md

     * find the file that has the name equal to the prefix
     * add your route to this file.

-* if the prefix of the route you want to create exists:
+* if the prefix of the route you want to create doesn't exist:
     * create a file with the prefix as a name (e.g., routes GET 'localhost/user/1' et POST 'localhost/user/1' will be in the file 'user.js').
     * add your route to this file.